ryanhunterdev/portfolio_app/README.md

 ### Purpose ###

-This web application is for users to create and customise their portfolios.
+JGRS Portfolios is a hybrid MPA/SPA for users to create and customise their portfolios.
+This app was built with a team of developers where we made use of GitHub collaborations.

 ![example portfolio](/screenshots/example_portfolio.png)